 Among others, we would like to highlight the following options:

 - Google Docs.
 It’s an almost full-fledged office tool.
 With Google Docs, you will be able to create text documents, spreadsheets, and presentations, as well as forms, simple websites, and many other bells and whistles.
 Moreover, you can seamlessly collaborate with your colleagues and simultaneously work on the same

 - Integration with Google Photo.
 Google Drive can display the pictures you store on Google Photo — the free photo hosting with unlimited storage.
-Is the most important to note that it does not take from the available megabytes.
+It is most important to note that it does not take from the available megabytes.

 - The device backup.
 This is another interesting option that allows the user to set up the folder on a desktop PC and backup it on the Google Drive servers.

 So, despite Dropbox being more expensive, it provides more great features and works significantly faster.
 At least you know what you pay for.

 13. Pros and Cons